prmr/SoftwareDesign/modules/Module-01.md

 ### Exposing Encapsulated Information

-In a great majority of cases the classes we design will need to expose part of the information they encapsulate to other objects.
+In a great majority of cases the objects of the classes we design will need to expose part of the information they encapsulate to other objects.
 How can we do this without breaking encapsulation, and in particular the cardinal rule that *it should never be possible to modify the internal state of an object without going through this object's instance methods*.

 If the internal objects that need to be exposed are *immutable*, then there's no issue.
 For example, a `Card` object returns its rank: